 A school should not wait for the conclusion of a criminal investigation to begin its own Title IX investigation.
 Typically, a school should complete its investigation process within 60 days.
 A longer or shorter timeframe for investigation is dependent upon the complexity and severity of the alleged conduct.
 Either way, complainants should be given regular updates throughout the process.

-A school is required to take interim measures to protect a complainant before the final outcome of an investigation.
-The school should promptly enact interim measures upon notice of an unwelcome sexual contact allegation.
+The Title IX Coordinator must promptly contact the complainant to discuss the availability of supportive measures, regardless of whether a formal complaint is filed, and to explain the process for filing a formal complaint.
 This may include actions such as changing transportation, the use of an escort between classes, and changing academic or extracurricular activities.
-Additionally, a school should ensure that the complainant is aware of his or her Title IX rights and any available resources such as victim advocacy, academic support, counseling, health and mental health services, and legal assistance.
-When taking these interim measures, the school should minimize the burden on the complainant.
+Additionally, a school must ensure that the complainant is aware of his or her Title IX rights and any available resources such as victim advocacy, academic support, counseling, health and mental health services, and legal assistance.
+If the complainant or the Title IX Coordinator files a formal complaint, a school must also offer supportive measures to the respondent.

 The remedies a school enacts will be entirely dependent upon a particular case.
 However, remedies may include: